HolyStik/HolyStik/README.md

 - **Mathematical Expressions:**
   Example: `3 + 5 * (2 - 8)`
 - **Variables:**
   Use the `let` keyword to define variables.
   Example: `let x = 10`

 ---

 ## Installation

+### Download from GitHub Actions:
+You can download the latest build from [GitHub Actions](https://github.com/0-Blu/HolyStik/actions) under the latest workflow run.

 ### Clone the Repository:
 ```sh